 The Product Specification should include instructions for implementers in the use of the Portrayal Catalogue, including context for the use of the data.

 Many of the IHO Product Specifications will be used in systems that have some degree of type approval requirements (for example, ECDIS).
 Instructions for the classification society conducting the type approval should be added to Product Specifications where appropriate.
-These instructions should include guidance on tolerances for minor deviations and definitions of what constitutes a minor deviation.

 Special portrayal requirements